China Vanke sweetens bond extension proposal to avert debt default

 Each of the three proposals requires at least 90% approval.

-The cash-strapped developer surprised the market last month by seeking a debt extension after billions in loan support from its state shareholder Shenzhen Metro this year.
+The cash-strapped developer surprised the market last month by seeking a public bond extension after billions in loan support from its state shareholder Shenzhen Metro this year.

-Vanke's Shenzhen-listed shares were down nearly 1% by midday, while its Hong Kong-traded stock was 1% higher.
+Vanke's Shenzhen-listed shares closed down 0.2%, while its Hong Kong-traded stock edged up 0.8%.
 The developer's onshore bonds were largely trading flat.

 ($1 = 7.0437 Chinese yuan renminbi) (Reporting by Beijing and Shanghai newsroom; Editing by Stephen Coates and Thomas Derpinghaus)